Skip to main content

 • Slides should be informative and graphically appealing with minimal wording.

-• The presentation title slide should include presenter name, co-authors, academic program, home university, faculty advisor(s), funding sources (if applicable), and project title.
+• The presentation title slide should include the presenter’s name, co-authors, academic program, home university, faculty advisor(s), funding sources (if applicable), and project title.

 • You are strongly encouraged to work on drafts of the presentation with your faculty advisor and get their approval before presenting.